-Handouts for most experiments are available in the lab room.
-Online versions of most of these are available.
-The handouts are continuously evolving and never quite seem to keep up with the apparatus.
-The handouts generally contain a listing of references, a historical introduction, a description of the method, an outline of the analyses and explicit questions.
-The handouts should be considered a lowest order guide to the experiment, and you will find it useful to consult other references such as textbooks, recommended journal articles, and other on-line resources.
+Descriptions of each experiment are available online via the course Web site.
+These materials are continuously evolving and never seem to quite keep up with the apparatus.
+The texts generally contain a listing of references, a historical introduction, a description of the method, an outline of the analyses and explicit questions.
+This should be considered the lowest order guide to the experiment and you will find it useful to consult other references such as textbooks, recommended journal articles, and other online resources.

-There will be occasional brief introductions concerning the fundamental material; however, you are expected to be familiar enough with the basic concepts of data manipulation, measuring devices, computers, electronics, etc., that you can learn what ever else you need on the job.
+There will be occasional brief introductions concerning the fundamental material; however, you are expected to be familiar enough with the basic concepts of data manipulation, measuring devices, computers, electronics, etc., that you can learn whatever else you need on the job.
 This is obviously a goal of the course.
 A number of manuals and reference books are available in the lab.
 Use them.
 However, note that you are not expected to know a priori how to work all the gadgets, and you should ASK if you have any questions about anything.

-Computers: We have adopted a Windows/XP-based system in the Lab.
+Computers: We have adopted a Windows 7-based system in the Lab.
 You can save the data to a flash drive, or E-mail it to your own computer, and analyze the data using spreadsheets and data analysis programs.
 Microsoft Excel, Origin, Igor, and a number of other utilities are available.
 Although this course does not cover programming, you are encouraged to learn how to use IDL, Mathematica, and MATLAB since these are much more powerful tools for scientific computation.
-(My personal enthusiasm for Origin or Igor is extremely weak - CWA.)